 - Work out the normal PAYG amount on Phillip's non-termination gross pay (being, 30 hrs x $40.48583 = $1214.57).
 PAYG on $1214.57 = $257

 - Determine Phillip's 'normal gross earnings'.
 Normal gross earnings are all payments, except those relating to termination payments, received in the last full pay period of employment.
 This includes taxable allowances, overtime and bonuses.
 Therefore, your employee’s normal gross earnings should be taken to be the earnings relating to the last full pay period worked.
-Where your employee’s pay fluctuates significantly over a number of pay periods, the ATO accept an average of gross taxable earnings for the financial year to date over the number of pays received.
+Where your employee’s pay fluctuates significantly over a number of pay periods, the ATO accept an average of gross taxable earnings for the financial year to date over the number of pays received (NB. unscheduled or ad hoc pay runs are counted).
 The average earnings method is how we calculate the employee's normal gross earnings.
 Over the financial year, Phillip has earned $4,663.97 over 4 pay periods, averaging his earnings to $1165.99.

 - Using the steps in the ATO's Marginal Rate Calculation: